 In partnership with Xcel Energy, the Colorado Rockies installed solar panels on the Rockpile in 2007.
 These solar panels produce over 14,000 kilowatt hours of energy each year, enough to power the Rockpile board during games.

 Numerous merchandise outlets are available throughout the ballpark.
 In addition to seven portable stands, Coors Field offers two main feature stores.
 The 7,000 square foot Diamond Dry Goods retail store (located on the first base side of the Main Concourse) is the largest of its kind in any Major League Baseball ballpark.
-The Majestic Team Store at Buckaroos offers a full line of Majestic Authentic Collection merchandise for both adults and kids.
+The Majestic Team Store offers a full line of Majestic Authentic Collection merchandise for both adults and kids.
 Please note that all ballpark merchandise outlets are operated by aramark, not the Colorado Rockies Baseball Club.
 However, the Diamond Dry Goods Store does honor Season Ticket Holder discounts.
-(See DUGOUT STORES.)
+(See Dugout Stores.)

 The Colorado Rockies play Spring Training games throughout the month of March at Salt River Fields at Talking Stick in Scottsdale, Arizona.
 For information, call (888) 490-0383 or (303) ROCKIES (762-5437).